POLICE CONFIRM "WITCH HUNT" AGAINST FOUNDER OF WOODLAND BURIAL TRUST. - June 2017.

 The Durham Woodland Burial Trust (WBT) was the UK's first community owned woodland cemetery, based at Durham Crematorium, in South Road, Durham.
 The business collapsed last year, prompting allegations against the trust's founder and former director Ian Rutland.
 Following a police inquiry, Mr Rutland, has been completely exonerated.

-“However, I did admit to the police that the back office may have been organised more efficiently.
+“However, I did admit to the police that the back office could have been organised more efficiently.
 However, I am battling a disability which has a severe and adverse affect on my daily well-being.

 "I worked 14 years developing the concept of a community woodland cemetery in Durham.
 I put my heart, soul and money into the development of a unique environment at South Road.
 This environment was reflected in the positive feedback received from the families and funeral directors using the cemetery.
 All considered it an asset for our region as the burial of individuals were conducted from across the UK.
 Many families also opted for the personalised service of remembrance we conducted in the woodland lodge."